reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    in MQTT topics over their globally unique cloud IDs (typically very long and cumbersome) would be desired.
    Ideally, all translation between user-provided-ids and cloud-twin-ids should be done internally by thin-edge, as long as it doesn't adversely affect any data mapping cost at scale.
+1. Limit the topic levels to 7 as AWS IoT core has a [max limit of 7](https://docs.aws.amazon.com/whitepapers/latest/designing-mqtt-topics-aws-iot-core/mqtt-design-best-practices.html)
+1. Symmetric topics: It would be good to keep the subtopic levels symmetric so that the wildcard subscriptions like "subscribe to all measurements from all devices and services" are easier.
 ### Out of scope

 1. Routing different kinds of data to different clouds, e.g: all telemetry to azure and all commands from/to Cumulocity.